 In September 2017, we completed a non-cash restructuring following which, among other things, substantially all of the assets and liabilities related to our manufacturing businesses, including polysilicon, solar wafer, solar cell and solar module manufacturing, as well as the LED distribution business were transferred into ReneSola Singapore Pte.
 Ltd. Upon the closing of this restructuring, all the issued shares of ReneSola Singapore Pte.
 Ltd were transferred to our chairman and chief executive officer.
 As a result, bank borrowings in excess of RMB3 billion (\$461 million) related to the transferred businesses will no longer be consolidated on our balance sheet as all have been assumed by the buyer, ReneSola Singapore Pte.
-Ltd. agreed to cancel approximately \$217.4 million of accounts and other payable owed by us and we issued 180 million ordinary shares to ReneSola Singapore Pte.
-Ltd. As of December 31, 2017, our debt-to-asset ratio, which is total liabilities divided by total assets, was improved and decreased to 73.0% from 93.9% as of December 31, 2016.
+Ltd. As of December 31, 2018, our debt-to-asset ratio, which is total liabilities divided by total assets, was improved and decreased to 67.0% from 73.0% as of December 31, 2017.

-As of December 31, 2017, we had positive working capital and income from operations for the year.
-We believe that our cash and cash equivalents, cash flows from operating activities, including project assets, and continued support from financial institutions, fund investors and financing lease companies, in the form of renewed and additional short-term or long-term financings (including development loans, construction loans and project financings) and equity contribution, will be sufficient to meet our working capital and capital expenditure needs that will arise in 2018 and will be sufficient for the next 12 months from filing of this annual report.
+For the year ended December 31, 2018, we had positive working capital and income from operations.
+We believe that our cash and cash equivalents, project assets, and continued support from financial institutions, fund investors and financing lease companies, in the form of renewed and additional short-term or long-term financings (including development loans, construction loans and project financings) and equity contribution, will be sufficient to meet our working capital and capital expenditure needs that will arise in 2019 and will be sufficient for the next 12 months from filing date of this annual report.
 We intend to continue to carefully execute our operating plans and manage credit and market risk.
 However, if our financial results or operating plans change from our current assumptions, our liquidity could be negatively impacted.

-The following financial conditions in 2017 have impacted and are expected to continue to impact our liquidity.
-Significant components of our working capital as of December 31, 2017, were as follows:
+The following financial conditions in 2018 have impacted and are expected to continue to impact our liquidity.
+Significant components of our working capital as of December 31, 2018, were as follows:

-- Our total current assets were \$170.1 million, including cash and cash equivalents of \$13.4 million. - We had current project assets of \$76.6 million in our late stage projects under development.
-Although we believe that we will be able to sell such project assets at a profit, if we are unable to sell these project assets at reasonable prices in the near term, our liquidity may be negatively impacted. - Our advances to suppliers, current portion, which are unsecured, was \$0.4 million as of December 31, 2017. - Our current liabilities as of December 31, 2017 included short-term bank borrowings of \$6.6 million, all of which will be due within one year.
+- · Our total current assets were \$135.3 million, including cash and cash equivalents of \$6.8 million. - We had current project assets of \$64.3 million in our late stage projects under development.
+Although we believe that we will be able to sell such project assets at a profit, if we are unable to sell these project assets at reasonable prices in the near term, our liquidity may be negatively impacted.
+Our advances to suppliers, current portion, which are unsecured, were \$0.4 million as of December 31, 2018. - Our current liabilities as of December 31, 2018 included short-term bank borrowings of \$44.5 million, all of which will be due within one year.